How can I prepare to audition for the Bluecoats?

 - You will be offered a position.

-- You will be given a tentative offer (call-back) based upon your improvement in certain areas, and will be asked to attend the January camp in Canton, Ohio.
+- You will be given a tentative offer (call-back) based on your improvement in certain areas and will be asked to attend the January camp in Canton, Ohio.

 - You will be given exact and detailed information concerning how you may improve for an audition next year.

 Do I have to attend all of the camps?

 Yes, if you are offered a position, you will be required to attend all camps your section is required to attend during the winter and spring months.
 However, we understand that conflicts arise and those are dealt with on an individual basis.
 Please talk with your caption head to inform the corps of any anticipated camp absences.
 When you fail to attend a camp and haven’t told us why in advance, we assume that you do not wish to be a part of the corps.

 To discuss any extraordinary attendance issues involving the first few camps, please contact our Corps Manager Bill Hamilton at email@example.com.
 After you have been selected for a position, contact your caption head.
 Further details regarding attendance will be explained at your first audition camp.